cyberark/ansible-conjur-collection/README.md

 ExecStart=/usr/local/bin/summon --yaml 'DB_PASSWORD: !var staging/demoapp/database/password' /usr/local/bin/myapp
 ```

-> Note: When connecting to Conjur 4 (Conjur Enterprise), Summon requires the environment variable
 `CONJUR_MAJOR_VERSION` set to `4`.
 You can provide it by uncommenting the relevant line above.

 The above example uses Summon to retrieve the password stored in `staging/myapp/database/password`,